Food Health Lifestyle

 Mung bean sprouts, in particular, contain flavonoids, acids, and plant hormones that may all play a role in the modulation of human immunity.

-(To find out about 14 more foods that can strengthen your immune system, click here.)
+(To learn about 14 more foods that can strengthen your immune system, click here.)

-A 2013 study published in the Journal of Medicinal Food found that young broccoli sprouts may be an effective supplement in the management of type 2 diabetes.
-This is because broccoli sprouts contain high amounts of bioactive compounds like sulforaphane that can help regulate blood sugar and support healthy lipid metabolism.
+A 2013 study published in the Journal of Medicinal Food found that young broccoli sprouts may be an effective supplement in managing type 2 diabetes due to their high amounts of bioactive compounds like sulforaphane, which can help regulate blood sugar and support healthy lipid metabolism.

 In a 2015 study, researchers examined the impact of sprout consumption on hemoglobin A1C — an indicator of long-term blood sugar control.
 Compared to the control group, those who ate 60 grams of lentil sprouts daily for eight weeks saw a 10% reduction in A1C, while the control group saw a 12% increase in A1C.

 Sprouts are an excellent source of dietary fiber.
-In fact, research has shown that sprouted seeds and legumes actually have more fiber than their unsprouted counterparts.
-The fiber is also more available to the body.
+Research has shown that sprouted seeds and legumes have more fiber than their unsprouted counterparts.
+The fiber in sprouts is also more available to the body.

-A 2016 study published in the International Food Research Journal found that the total fiber content of kidney beans, mung beans, soybeans, and peanuts increased significantly when they were sprouted.
-Both the soluble and insoluble fiber content increased with sprouting, or germination, of the seeds.
+A 2016 study published in the International Food Research Journal found that the total fiber content of kidney beans, mung beans, soybeans, and peanuts significantly increased when sprouted.
+Both the soluble and insoluble fiber content increased with the sprouting, or germination, of the seeds.
 When beans were left to germinate until their sprouts reached .2 inches (5 mm) long, their fiber content increased by 226%.

-A similar 2005 study compared the fiber content of ready-to-eat sprouts with small radish, rapeseeds, and white mustard seeds.
-The researchers found that the ready-to-eat ones had 20% more fiber.
+A similar 2005 study compared the fiber content of ready-to-eat sprouts with small radishes, rapeseeds, and white mustard seeds.
+The researchers found that the ready-to-eat sprouts had 20% more fiber.

 Some sprouts may contain bioactive compounds that are protective of heart health.
-Test tube and animal research suggest that the sulforaphane in broccoli sprouts, for example, can fight high blood pressure, protect the heart muscle, and lower cholesterol.
+Test tube and animal research suggest that the sulforaphane in broccoli sprouts can fight high blood pressure, protect the heart muscle, and lower cholesterol.

 In a none-too-kind 2015 animal study, researchers examined the ability of chickpea sprouts to lower blood fat levels in female rats, compared to the use of atorvastatin, a standard antihyperlipidemic medication.
 At the end of eight weeks, researchers measured the rats’ body weight, organ weight, and blood and liver fat profiles.
-Rats who ate the germinated chickpea sprouts experienced a significant increase in HDL “good” cholesterol along with body and organ weights compared to controls.
+Rats who ate the germinated chickpea sprouts experienced a significant increase in HDL “good” cholesterol and body and organ weights compared to controls.
 They also saw normalization in both blood and liver fats.
-The atorvastatin also normalized blood and liver fat levels but did not produce the other substantial positive effects.
+The atorvastatin also normalized blood and liver fat levels but did not produce the other substantial positive effects of the sprouts.

 The sulforaphane content of certain sprouts, like broccoli sprouts, may also improve the health of your liver and cells.

 A 2015 study published in the World Journal of Gastroenterology examined how broccoli sprouts affected liver abnormalities among Japanese adult men with fatty liver disease.
 The men were given broccoli sprout extract capsules daily for two months, after which their oxidative stress and liver function markers were measured and compared to the original values.
-The broccoli sprouts decreased serum levels of the markers for liver disease, as well as measures of oxidative stress.
+The broccoli sprouts decreased serum levels of the markers for liver disease and measures of oxidative stress.

-And many studies have suggested that broccoli and broccoli sprouts may have protective effects against cancer, too.
+Many studies have suggested that broccoli and broccoli sprouts may also have protective effects against cancer.
 Although more research is needed, studies indicate that sulforaphane, in particular, has anticancer effects against prostate, breast, and urinary cancers.

-The concern over food poisoning from sprouts grown commercially is valid, based on the sheer number of foodborne illness outbreaks connected to sprouts.
 Over the last two decades, the US Food and Drug Administration (FDA) linked multiple outbreaks of foodborne illness to the sale of raw or lightly cooked sprouts.
-Alfafa, mung bean, and clover sprouts, in particular, come with a real risk of E. Coli or Salmonella contamination.
+Commercially grown alfalfa, mung bean, and clover sprouts, in particular, come with some risk of E. Coli or Salmonella contamination.

-Many commercial sprouts and their seeds are now, by law, grown with disinfectants like chlorinated water in an attempt to reduce the risk of contamination.
+By law, many commercial sprouts and their seeds are now grown with disinfectants like chlorinated water to reduce the risk of contamination.
 As you may expect, some of this chlorine persists in the sprouts we eat.
 Furthermore, some studies have found that chlorine treatment is not always completely effective in sanitizing sprouts.

-Because of the risk that comes with eating sprouts, children, pregnant women, the elderly, and people with generally weaker immune systems are often encouraged to thoroughly cook sprouts — especially if they come from a store.
-(You can have more control if you grow them at home, though that doesn’t completely eliminate risk either.
-More on home-growing coming right up.)
+Because of the potential risk associated with eating sprouts, children, pregnant women, the elderly, and people with generally weaker immune systems are often encouraged to thoroughly cook sprouts — especially if they come from a store.

 How to Grow Sprouts